Case Closed: The Last Wizard of the Century: Plot

 While exploring the castle, the group stumbles across secret passages beneath the castle.
 As they traverse the tunnels, Inui, an art dealer, pursues a shadowy figure he sees in one of the tunnels, and is shot by a silenced handgun.
-Delving farther into the tunnel, they find a coffin with a corpse clutching the second egg.
+Delving further into the tunnel, they find a coffin with a corpse clutching the second egg.
 Suddenly, the two eggs are snatched away.

 Conan deduces that Scorpion is Seiran the historian.
 She shoots her victims in the right eye to avenge her ancestor, Rasputin, whose body was found with an eye missing.
 Seiran attempts to kill Conan with her last bullet, but the bullet ricochets off the bulletproof glass on Conan's glasses he had Agasa install.
 As Conan kicks a rock, she reloads and is about to fire when a playing card knocks the gun out of her hands.
 Conan then knocks her out with the rock.
 Shiratori appears and carries Seiran out.
-Conan figures Shiratori is Kid in disguise.
-Back in Beika, Conan is about to confess to Ran that he's Shinichi, only to be interrupted by Kid, who is disguised as Shinichi and distracts Ran.
+Back in Beika, Conan is about to confess to Ran that he's Shinichi, only to be interrupted by Kid disguised as Shinichi.
+Kid did this to save Conan from revealing his true identity and to thank him for nursing his pigeon back to health.
+It is also revealed that Maria, the daughter of Nicholas II, was Natsumi's great-grandmother.
+Natsumi's great-grandfather fell in love with Maria, and they eloped to Japan during the Russian Revolution.
 Kid then disappears in a flurry of pigeons.